Looking for Shows to Watch After Catching Up on Outlander?

 A Netflix original series, Medici follows two patriarchs of the historic Medici family, 15th-century Florentine bankers who controlled vast wealth and power.
 The first season, Medici: Masters of Florence, is about Cosimo Medici.
 The second and third seasons follow Cosimo’s grandson, Lorenzo Medici.

 Medici season 3 came out recently, and it’s definitely bingeable TV.
 This historical drama features beautiful sets, costumes, and plenty of great characters.
 The Medici the Magnificent cast has been particularly impressive, in my opinion.
 In the latest season, I enjoyed seeing Toby Regbo and Rose Williams take on important roles.
-Both actors are from Regin, where they played Medici descendants.
+Both actors are from Reign, where they played Medici descendants.
 Further, Toby Regbo is also in The Last Kingdom.

 Further, Synnove Karlsen — who plays Clarice Orsini, wife of Lorenzo de Medici — had a greater role in the new season.
 Karlsen’s character highlighted Lorenzo’s descent into vengeance and obsession.